-Put the pointer at the middle of the right-border of the chart to create a "left-toright arrow" sign, and then left-click your mouse and hold the left-click down while you drag the right border of the chart to the middle of Column H to make the chart wider (see Fig. 6.25).
+Put the pointer at the middle of the right-border of the chart to create a "left-toright arrow" sign, and then left-click your mouse and hold the left-click down while you drag the right border of the chart to the middle of Column H to make the chart wider.
+Now, click on any blank cell outside the chart to "deselect" the chart (see Fig. 6.25).